--*Ever catch yourself re-enacting scenarios from your past, but with different people?
+-*Do you re-enact scenarios from your past, but with different people?

 Transference is an outgrowth of attachment to others in the past, according to Queens College’s Claudia Chloe Brumbaugh and R. Chris Fraley University of Illinois.